Chiral Crystallization and Its Significance in Pharmaceutical Industry

 Introduction

-Chirality is a molecular property that refers to the asymmetry of a molecule, meaning it cannot be superimposed on its mirror image.
-This asymmetry is of great importance in the pharmaceutical industry, as many drugs are chiral and display different biological activities depending on their chirality.
+Chirality is a molecular property referring to a molecule's asymmetry; it cannot be superimposed on its mirror image.
+This asymmetry is crucial in the pharmaceutical industry because many drugs are chiral and exhibit different biological activities depending on their chirality.

 Chiral crystallization is a technique used to separate and purify chiral compounds.
-It involves the preferential crystallization of one enantiomer over the other under specific conditions.
+It involves the preferential crystallization of one enantiomer over another under specific conditions.

 Basic Concepts